The Folk of the Air (series): Plot

-The Prologue recounts the birth of Cardan Greenbriar, and a prophecy made at his birth that he will be the last of Eldred's offspring and will be the destruction of the crown and the ruination of the throne.
-The Royal Astrologer who makes this prediction also says that out of the boy's spilled blood can a great ruler rise, but only after the aforementioned prophecy comes to pass.
-As a result of this prophecy, Cardan is poorly treated and raised in squalor despite the fact that he is a Prince of Faerie.
+A prophecy was made at Cardan Greenbriar's birth that he will be the last of Eldred's offspring and will be the destruction of the crown and the ruination of the throne.
+The Royal Astrologer who makes this prediction also said that out of the boy's spilled blood can a great ruler rise, but only after the aforementioned prophecy comes to pass.
+As a result of this prophecy, Cardan was poorly treated and raised in squalor.

-Returning to the present-day story, Jude is living in the human world with Vivi and Oak.
-Not having any human documents to get a real job, she works odd jobs for a creature of Faerie known as Bryern in exchange for money to pay rent.
-He tells her that Grima Mog, former general to the Court of Teeth, has been exiled to the human world, and she has been eating the local Folk that live in the mortal world.
-Bryern gives her money in exchange for getting Grima Mog to stop her practice in this.
-Jude does so by fighting Grima Mog and making her promise to stop eating the Folk.

 Jude returns home to find that Taryn has come from the Faerie realm.
 Taryn tells Jude that she is pregnant, her husband Locke had been abusive towards her, and she ultimately ended up killing him.
 She says that there is going to be an inquest into Locke's murder, and Taryn asks Jude to return to Faerie, pretending to be Taryn, so that she will be able to lie that she did not murder Locke, and thus will not be punished for Locke's death.
 Jude agrees to this even though it puts Jude at risk since Cardan had banished Jude from Faerie under penalty of death until or unless she is pardoned by the crown.
 Jude returns to meet with Cardan and the court pretending to be Taryn, but after the inquest has concluded, Cardan takes her aside and tells her that he knows that she is Jude and not Taryn.
 He asks why Jude has not responded to any of his letters, and Jude replies that she never received any letters from him.
-An attack is made in the palace, and Jude is kidnapped by Madoc's army, believing that they are rescuing Taryn from Cardan.
+An attack is made in the palace, and Jude is kidnapped by Madoc's army, believing that she is Taryn.